bragagia/youwise/specs/Native/Ressource.md

   - Content as "blocks" like Deepstash ?
   - Content as

-  - Quizz just after consumption ?
+  - quiz just after consumption ?

 - Personnal folder <- Use a notion integration instead of building this?
   - Folders (recursive)